-- Sales Representative: major publishers of psychological books often seek out undergraduates with psychology majors for these positions on college campuses.
+- Sales Representative: publishers of psychological books often seek out psychology majors.

 - Opinion Survey Researcher: does opinion polls and interprets results.

-- Daycare Center Supervisor: supervises and coordinates activities of preschool children with working parents.
+- Daycare Center Supervisor: supervises activities of preschool children.

-- Research Assistant: assists in the collection and analysis of data for major investigations.
-Positions usually available only in large hospitals, businesses, and government.
+- Research Assistant: assists in the collection and analysis of data.

-- Laboratory Assistant: psychology background preferred for students working with animal behavior research, especially primate laboratories.
+- Laboratory Assistant: working with animal behavior research, especially primate laboratories.